eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Security Analysis Scope {#security-analysis-scope}

-The formal security analysis presented in this document (see [](#app-formal-modelling-informative)) and the cryptographic security properties verified apply specifically to the **identity bootstrap procedure** in zero-trust scenarios.
+The formal security analysis presented in this document (see [](#app-formal-modelling-informative)) covers both the **identity bootstrap procedure** and the **attestation renewal procedure**.
 The identity bootstrap procedure assumes no prior relationship between Attester and Verifier and must establish initial trust through cryptographic proof of joint factor possession.

-Attestation renewals, which assume an existing credential from prior attestation, operate under different threat models and are not covered by the formal verification presented here.
-Security properties of attestation renewal depend on:

--   The security of the initial identity bootstrap procedure.
--   The integrity of the Renewal Factor (RF) credential.
+Attestation renewals assume an existing credential from prior attestation and operate under different threat models, with security properties that depend on the integrity of the initial bootstrap, the Renewal Factor credential, and transport-specific properties.
--   Transport-specific security properties (e.g., TLS 1.3 channel security for session-bound attestation renewal).

-Future work may extend formal analysis to attestation renewal scenarios.

 ## Identity Bootstrap Procedure Security {#identity-bootstrap-procedure-security}